Damelin: History

 By 2005, Damelin was the only institution in Southern Africa whose Bachelor of Commerce degrees were recognized by the Oxford Brookes University, a university established in 1992.
 In 2007, Damelin aligned their programs with the National Qualifications Framework (NQF) and by 2008, Damelin was offering more than 200 NQF programs.
-In 2008, Educor was purchased by National Pride Trading 452 as a going concern and the Milpark Business School started integrating the Damelin School of Banking and Insurance's academic operations as part of their offerings.
+In 2008, Educor was purchased by National Pride Trading 452 as a going concern and started integrating the Damelin School of Banking and Insurance's academic operations as part of their offerings.

 In 2013, Pacofs signed a three-year contract with Damelin for the training of audio engineers.

 In October 2013, the Damelin Gaborone campus cut its ties with Damelin South Africa and renamed itself.

 From November 2013 as part of an initiative in the South African education sector called Project Athena, the South African telecommunication company Telkom has pledged to give over 40 000 SIM cards to Damelin students over the course of three months.
 In the next phase of this project, free Wi-Fi access is to be implemented across selected Damelin campuses for students to use.

 Accreditation and registration

 In South Africa, institutes providing education are required to obtain accreditation with one of the 33 Education & Training Quality Assurance bodies (ETQAs) which are in turn accredited by the South African Qualifications Authority (SAQA).

-Damelin, and its various campuses hold provisional accreditation with Umalusi, the highest possible accreditation obtainable with that particular ETQA.

-Damelin is also on the registers of private higher and further education & training providers at South Africa's Department of Higher Education and Training for an extensive list of qualifications.
-Damelin, through its international affiliation network, also allows South African based learners a channel with which to obtain qualifications, licenses and certificates conferred by various international organisations.
+Damelin, and its various campuses held provisional accreditation with Umalusi.
+In 2024 however it was deregistered and ordered to cease operating.
+This followed the loss of accreditation of some programmes and years of complaints from students who failed to receive requested "study materials, online access, assignment and exam results, certificates and refunds owed to them".
+But the department did an about face and re-registered Damelin later the same year.